mschluetter/ImageContentCreater/README.md

 The creating process is doing a few things:
 <ul>
     <li><strong>Resizing the Image to the requested format</strong><br />
     The standard Youtube thumbnail size is 1280 * 720.
 This method resizes the image.
 If needed it crops the right size in the center.
-Afterwards the right destination path is calculated.</li>
+Afterwards the right destination path is calculated.
+If you want ti change the thumbnail size you can change the class variables YTWIDTH and YTHEIGHT.</li>
     <li><strong>Add overlays</strong><br />
     This method calls the create_thumbnail method of the template.
 It requires the configuration</li>
     <li><strong>Check Size</strong><br />